Century, Florida

-Century is a town in Escambia County, Florida, United States.
+Century is a town in northeastern Escambia County, Florida, United States.
 Per the 2020 census, the population was 1,713, up from 1,698 at the 2010 census.
 It is part of the Pensacola-Ferry Pass-Brent, Florida Metropolitan Statistical Area.

 History

 Century was founded in 1901 as a sawmill company town, and named because 1901 was the first year of the 20th century.
 A post office has been in operation at Century since 1901.
 It was officially incorporated as the Town of Century in 1945.